On Air Now

 How can I get to sleep in hot weather?
 Here's what a sleep expert has to say...

-With the weather set to heat up this week in the UK, we’re all looking forward to BBQs in the garden and sunbathing in the park.
+With the weather set to heat up over the weekend, we’re all looking forward to BBQs in the garden and sunbathing in the park.

-But while Brits across the country will no doubt be basking in 30 degree heat, with the hot days comes some very sticky nights.
+But while Brits across the country will be basking in 30 degree heat, with the hot days comes some very sticky nights.

 And after hours of tossing and turning, you might find yourself throwing the sheet on the floor and throwing open the window.